SalernoNicola/K-Means-in-MPI/README.md

 # K-Means-in-MPI

-implementation of the K-Means algorithm in parallel using the MPI library
+Implementation of the K-Means algorithm in parallel using the MPI library